hai-vr/combo-gesture-expressions-av3/expressions-editor.md

 Based blendshapes are stored in the `Assets/Hai/EeMetadata.asset` file.

+## Cameras

+When the dummy is generated, three cameras are generated inside the dummy in order to preview the avatar with different angles.

+You are free to change the position of these cameras within the hierarchy of the dummy.

+If you need more than three cameras, you can edit the dummy configuration.

 ## Other animation options

 If you need to edit the animation by hand, you can click <span class="hai-btn">Select animator to edit animation</span>.
 This will select the preview dummy which has an automatically generated animator controller, so that you can hit the 🔴 record button on the Unity's usual animation editor.